ZTF SN Ia DR2: Study of Type Ia Supernova lightcurve fits: Introduction

-Yet, the stretch and color standardized SN~Ia magnitudes have been shown to significantly depend on their host-environments.
-SNe Ia from massive host galaxies or redder environments are brighter (after standardisation) than those from lower-mass (bluer) hosts \citep[e.g.,][]{sullivan2010, roman2018, rigault2015, rigault2020, briday2022}.
-This is usually refereed to as the “mass-step” as it was first observed using global host stellar mass tracers \citep{kelly2010,sullivan2010}.
-The actual origin of this effect is highly debated as either caused by differences in progenitor age "prompt vs. delayed" \citep{rigault2013,rigault2020,roman2018,briday2022} or as originating from dust color-law variation between environments \citep{brout2021,popovic2021}.
-It is possible that both are true, or that both are related aspects of a one underlying parameter \citep{wiseman2022,kelsey2023}.
-In any case, understanding the origin of these correlations is important, as any differences in their evolution with redshift is likely to impact the inferred cosmological parameters.
+The stretch- and color-standardized SN~Ia magnitudes have been shown to significantly depend on their host-environments, however.
+SNe Ia from massive host galaxies or redder UV-optical color environments are brighter (after standardization) than those from lower-mass (bluer) hosts \citep[e.g.,][]{sullivan2010, roman2018, rigault2015, rigault2020, briday2022}.
+This is usually refereed to as the “mass-step” because it was first observed using global host stellar mass tracers \citep{kelly2010,sullivan2010}.
+The actual origin of this effect is highly debated.
+It might either be caused by differences in progenitor age, "prompt versus delayed" \citep{rigault2013,rigault2020,roman2018,briday2022}, or it might originate from a variation in the dust color law in the different environments \citep{brout2021,popovic2021}.
+Both might be true, or both might be related aspects of a one underlying parameter \citep{wiseman2022,kelsey2023}.
+In any case, understanding the origin of these correlations is important because any differences in their evolution with redshift is likely to impact the inferred cosmological parameters.